 A rash of bus accidents along the East Coast in recent years has motivated the Federal Motor Carrier Safety Administration (FMCSA) to review and update bus safety regulations and federal laws.

 Although the FMCSA is working to improve bus safety across the country, change takes time and bus accidents are still all too common in Georgia.
-If you or a loved one has been injured in a bus accident, you may be entitled to collect damages for your medical bills, your lost wages, and any additional damages related to your injuries.
+If you or a loved one has been injured in a bus accident, you may be entitled to collect damages under bus accident law for your medical bills, your lost wages, and any additional damages related to your injuries.
+A knowledgeable bus accident lawyer can fight to help you obtain the compensation you deserve.

-To learn more about your case, or to ask a question about your bus accident and injury, please contact the experienced bus accident attorneys at Van Sant Law.
+To learn more about your case, or to ask a question about your bus accident and injury, please contact an experienced Atlanta bus accident attorney at Van Sant Law.

 Investigations into these crashes have revealed a number of troubling issues with the commercial busing industry as well as public transit authorities, including: